AzureAD/microsoft-authentication-library-for-dotnet/README.md

 ## Security Reporting

 If you find a security issue with our libraries or services please report it to [secure@microsoft.com](mailto:secure@microsoft.com) with as much detail as possible.
-Your submission may be eligible for a bounty through the [Microsoft Bounty](http://aka.ms/bugbounty) program.
+Your submission may be eligible for a bounty through the [Microsoft Bounty](https://aka.ms/bugbounty) program.
 Please do not post security issues to GitHub Issues or any other public site.
 We will contact you shortly upon receiving the information.
-We encourage you to get notifications of when security incidents occur by visiting [this page](https://technet.microsoft.com/en-us/security/dd252948) and subscribing to Security Advisory Alerts.
+We encourage you to get notifications of when security incidents occur by visiting the [Microsoft Technical Security Notifications page](https://www.microsoft.com/msrc/technical-security-notifications?rtc=1) and subscribing to Security Advisory Alerts.

 ## Data Collection.